SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 The issue of X has been a controversial and much disputed subject within the field of ...
 In the literature on X, the relative importance of Y has been subject to considerable debate.

-## Writing Introductions
+## Highlighting inadequacies of previous studies

-> Highlighting inadequacies of previous studies
+↑ Introduction

 Researchers have not treated X in much detail.
 Previous studies of X have not dealt with ...